Skip to Content

 Windy road through Lindis Pass, New Zealand

-At the highest point on the Lindis Pass, you will spot a sign for ‘Lookout’.
-Park in the car park here and take the short trail to the lookout point.
+At the highest point on the Lindis Pass, you’ll spot a sign for ‘Lookout’.
+From here, you can swing into the car park and take the short trail to the lookout point.
 The platform at the lookout point is 971 meters (3,186 feet) above sea level and gives an astounding vantage point of the unusual landscape of the Lindis Conservation Area.
-You will also spot the Longslip Mountain range here, standing tall at just under 1,500 meters (4,921 feet)!

-Did You Know – this lookout is actually right next to the state border between Otago and Canterbury.
+Did You Know – This lookout is actually right next to the state border between Otago and Canterbury!

-7. Omarama Hot Tubs
+11. Omarama Hot Tubs

 Bailey relaxes in the Hot Tubs Omarama, New Zealand